Altmerian/Altmerian/README.md

 Hi 👋 My name is Pavel Shakhlovich
 ==================================

-I am a Pragmatic Software Developer
+Pragmatic Software Developer
 ---------------------------

 I like coding and learning new technologies.
-My main expertise is Back-End development and Cloud.
+My main expertise is back-end web-development, Java, and Cloud.

 * 🌍  I'm based in Tbilisi, Georgia
-* 🤝  I'm open to collaborating on Interesting Projects
+* 🤝  Open to collaborating on Interesting Projects
 * ⚡  I care about what I craft

 ### Skills